 After a 38-year absence, Form 1099-NEC made its return in the 2020 tax year.
 For the last few decades, business owners were responsible for using Form 1099-MISC to report nonemployee compensation.
 But with Form 1099-NEC, employers can say hello to a revamped form and goodbye to reporting nonemployee compensation on Form 1099-MISC.

 So, move over, Form 1099-MISC.
 There’s a new sheriff in town, and its name is Form 1099-NEC.

-Form 1099-MISC, Miscellaneous Income, is an information return businesses use to report payment types, such as payments made to independent contractors.
-You can also use Form 1099-MISC to report other payments, like royalties and rents.
+Form 1099-MISC, Miscellaneous Income, is an information return businesses use to report payments (e.g., rents and royalties) and miscellaneous income.

 - Medical and health care payments

 Do not use Form 1099-MISC for W-2 employees.
 And as of tax year 2020, do not use Form 1099-MISC to report independent contractor payments (that’s where Form 1099-NEC comes into play).

 What is Form 1099-NEC?